bashojs/basho/README.md

 ### Importing JS files

-You can import a function from a JS file or an npm module with the -i option.
-The -i option takes two parameters; a filename or module name and an alias for the import.
+You can import a function from a JS file or an npm module with the --import option.
+The --import option takes two parameters; a filename or module name and an alias for the import.
 An import is available in all subsequent expressions throughout the pipeline.